General Capabilities

 In addition to a multitude of different discretization options available in a single fully integrated framework, MARS also offers a range of different constitutive models that are well-suited for the analysis of plastic as well as quasi-brittle materials considering rate-dependent material characteristics.

-These include more traditional tensorial model formulations but also models but also models formulated by means of vectorial constitutive equations.
+These include more traditional tensorial model formulations but also models formulated by means of vectorial constitutive equations.

 Available tensorial constitutive models include: